Days 70 to 73 Poland, Germany and France to Spain

 So this is where I need to have another little rant.

-If there really was a deadly airborne virus capable of killing people circulating, and if contagion is a real phenomenon, then there would have been measures in place to stop people crossing borders, but there were none.
+If there really was a deadly airborne virus capable of killing people circulating, and if contagion is a real phenomenon, then there would have been measures in place to stop people crossing borders but there were none.
 Only people who used any form of “public transport” such as buses, trains, and planes were subjected to mask mandates, vaccination mandates, and other forms of insane treatment by those in power, people like me who travelled by their own transport were largely unaffected.
-This fact alone should have made any reasonable person sit up, notice the glaring contradiction, and question all of the insanity, but sadly most people never did and they just accepted all of the restrictions on their lives without complaint.
+This fact alone should have made any reasonable person sit up, notice the glaring contradictions, and question all of the insanity but sadly most people never did and they just accepted all of the restrictions on their lives without complaint.

 Anyway, I arrived in Strasbourg about five in the evening and found my way to my hotel.
 It was a low end chain hotel but the price was over 50 Euros for 1 night and not good value for money.
 By the time I had settled in and showered, it had stopped raining so I decided that I needed to walk in to the city.
 I had last been in Strasbourg around 2005 so I wanted to see if it had changed any since my last visit and I took a footpath that ran alongside the river and after about 30 minutes or so I was in the city.
 Nothing much had changed from how I had remembered the city centre but I did notice that it seemed a little grubby here and there.
 I sat in cafe and had a coffee and a cigar, no-one stopped me or even cared.
 As I smoked my cigar and hoped for better weather, I could not help but mull over in my mind the total inaccuracy of the information I had obtained from official Government websites when planning my trip.